rikiod/SpaceCommsApp/README.md

 -----------
 **1. Counting with binary:**

 We first learned to count with binary [4](#Citations), a necessary step for converting data from English to binary and vice versa.
 Essentially, in binary, you start off by representing zero as one.
 Then, whenever the last digit is zero, you change the number to one.
+For other numerical systems such as base four, the base is four rather than two as it is with binary.
+Thus, you would replace the last digit, three, with zero.
+This pattern applies similarly to any other base numerical counting systems.

 **2. Representing numbers in binary through LED lights:**